gszypko/spruce/README.md

 A two-dimensional quasi-MHD simulation for static magnetic field

 # Compiling
 The Makefile is very dumb and doesn't keep track of any dependencies.
-It only has phony targets clang, intel, and gnu corresponding to full compilation commands using clang++, icc, and gcc compilers respectively.
+It only has phony targets clang, intel, and gnu corresponding to full compilation commands using clang++, icc, and g++ compilers respectively.
 For instance, execute `make intel` to compile using icc.

 # Running
 Executing the resulting executable (`mhdtoy` or `mhdtoy.exe`) with zero command line arguments will initialize the system with an initial hydrostatic solar atmosphere.
 The resulting simulation will be output as a time series to the file `output.out` and as a state file to `output.state` (which can be used to initialize a future simulation from the end point of that simulation; see below).